 الصفحة 340

-Although multiple animal owners seem very strongly attached to having companions , they spend less money on each animal and have higher levels of impairment when compared to single animal households .
-It seems the most committed pet ...
+... less money on each animal and have higher levels of impairment when compared to single animal households .
+It seems the most committed pet owners are less likely to surrender ownership , even in the face of serious health problems ...

-Although multiple animal owners seem very strongly attached to having companions , they spend less money on each animal and have higher levels of impairment when compared to single animal households .
-It seems the most committed pet ...
+... less money on each animal and have higher levels of impairment when compared to single animal households .
+It seems the most committed pet owners are less likely to surrender ownership , even in the face of serious health problems ...

 المحتوى